Last Updated: June 15, 2023, by: Greca Fotopoulos

 Both the Living and the Habitat are Kahrs’ entry level collections featuring 3-layer planking in a 1/4 ” veneer with a brushed, matte finish.
 The plank size in the Living collection is 5” wide by 48” long and plank size in the Habitat collection is 6” wide by 71” long.
 Both are available in colors ranging from very light to dark brown and almost black.
 These planks can be refreshed with a light sanding, but don’t expect multiple refinishes from them.

 Planning a basketball court in your Great Room?
 The Activity Floor Collection featuring flooring specifically designed for sports activities.
 It’s available in natural Beech, Maple, or Oak with planks measuring 8” wide, 95” long, and 1 1/8” thick.
+You can read more about maple wood flooring.

 PROS AND CONS